 anchor Description

 This project is in direct response to requirements of the approved White Flint Sector Plan.
-It is composed of three components with the overall goal of mitigating the traffic impacts on communities and major intersections outside of and surrounding the White Flint Sector Plan area that will occur as a result of redevelopment densities approved under the new White Flint Sector Plan.
-These components include: (A) Cut-through traffic monitoring and mitigation; (B) Capacity improvements to address congested intersections; and (C) A study of strategies and implementation techniques to achieve the Sector Plan's modal split goals.
-The modal split study will plan and implement specific infrastructure projects to create an improved transit, pedestrian, and biking infrastructure, and programs needed to accomplish the mode share goals; determine funding sources for these strategies; and determine the scope and cost of project components.
+The original scope of this project was composed of three components with the overall goal of mitigating the traffic impacts on communities and major intersections outside of and surrounding the White Flint Sector Plan area that will occur as a result of redevelopment densities approved under the new White Flint Sector Plan.
+These components include: (A) cut-through traffic monitoring and mitigation; (B) capacity improvements to address congested intersections; and (C) a study of strategies and implementation techniques to achieve the Sector Plan's modal split goals.
+Components B and C are completed, and only the ongoing monitoring (component A) remains as an ongoing effort.

 anchorEstimated Schedule